kdvolder/tyRuBa/README.md

 for the language still lives there for now.
 There are some more documentation files there, describing the actual logic language.

+##NEW IN RELEASE 8.0.0

+  Removed 'strict' typing.
+The concept seemed broken and annoying.
+Predicates that 'expect' certain types of values will no simply 'fail' in the usual way when passed values of the 'wrong type'.
+I.e. the predicates are simply considered to be 'false' on these values and they are filtered from the query result.

 ##NEW IN RELEASE 7.4.1

   TyRuBa now provides a jar that contains all of its dependencies for a somewhat